yastn/yastn/docs/source/examples/fpeps/geometry.rst

 Test Class SquareLattice
 ========================

 Test Lattice
 ------------

-The ``test_Lattice()`` function generates a few lattices and verifies the expected output of some functions.
+The ``test_SquareLattice()`` function generates a few lattices and verifies the expected output of some functions.
 It checks the dimensions, sites, bonds, and nearest neighbor sites of the lattice.
 The function is tested on both checkerboard and square lattices with infinite size and open boundary conditions.

 .. literalinclude:: /../../tests/peps/test_geometry.py
-        :pyobject: test_Lattice
+        :pyobject: test_SquareLattice